Learnosity/learnosity-sdk-java/README.md

 ## Test

-In order to check that you've added the required code correctly, you can download Test/Test.java and try to run it.
+In order to check that you've added the required code correctly, you can download src/LearnositySdk/Test and try to run the test file.
 If it runs successfully, all should be fine.

 The Test.java class also gives some examples on how to use the sdk.